aerni/statamic-snipcart/README.md

 ## Tags

-This addon provides a couple of useful tags to render Snipcart specific HTML elements with all the necesarry attributes to make them work.
+There's a couple of useful tags to render Snipcart specific HTML elements with all the necesarry attributes to make them work.

 ### Product Button

 This tag will output a Snipcart product button.
-The `data-item-*` attributes are generated based on the fields in the product's `.md` file.
+The required `data-item-*` attributes are generated based on the fields in the product's `.md` file.

 ```template
 {{ snipcart:button }}
 ```

-You may override any `data-item-*` attribute directly on the tag.
+You may override any attribute directly on the tag.

 ```template
 {{ snipcart:button id="{{ increment }}" name="{{ some_variable }}" }}